Everything You Need To Know About Sour Beers

 Sour beers have become huge in the past couple years, which weirdly makes Trappist monks the biggest hipsters in the beer world, considering they’ve been making them for centuries.
 Now that most major American breweries are at least dabbling in the sour arts, now’s as good a time as any to learn what the hell all these beers are about.

 What is it that makes beer sour?

 As with most food discoveries, you could say that traditional sour beers come around by way of a misunderstanding of the world and sheer accidental luck.
 Way back when, beers were stored in wooden barrels or open-air vessels known as cool ships while fermenting.
+This is the same process used to make lambics—a style of Belgian beer that relies on spontaneous fermentation.
 The staves of the barrels and the air around them, unbeknownst to the pre-Pasteur brewers of the day, were home to a host of microorganisms, wild yeast, and bacteria that would play their own part in the chemical reactions taking place as the beer aged for months (or years).